 - I. Compliance Chart: Mentions applicable Laws relating a business' operation.
-And explains how comliance risk mitigation activities are embedded in business processes. - Compliance Advisory: Mentions advice on compliances of applicable laws and effect of noncompliances. - 3.
-Compliance Scorecard: A tool to analyse the position of an ogganisation in compliance
+And explains how compliance risk mitigation activities are embedded in business processes. - Compliance Advisory: Mentions advice on compliances of applicable laws and effect of noncompliances. - 3.
+Compliance Scorecard: A tool to analyse the position of an organisation in compliance calendar which is to be followed and performed by a business unit to manage its compliance risks.

 Compliance framework consists of three key components: compliance chart, compliance advisory and compliance board.
-Compliance chart is a vital part of this framework and a Company Secretary plays a crucial role in preparation of the same.
+Compliance chart is a vital part of this framework and a

+Company Secretary plays a crucial role in preparation of the same.
 The Chart provides an overview of the relevant local, state, central and international laws, regulations and standards relating to a business' operations and outlines how compliance risk mitigation activities are incorporated in business.
-The compliance chart reflects the key activities and compliance calendar which is to be followed and performed by a business unit to manage its compliance risks.
+The compliance chart reflects the key activities and compliance